KQM-git/TCL/docs/evidence/characters/geo/traveler-geo.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_876140744275005540_877470462693756928_transcript-geo-mc-boulder-can-be-manually-exploded.html)

 **Finding:**
-Geo MC Starfell Swords can be manually detonated by over-capping on the maximum amount of Geo construct.
+Geo MC Starfell Swords can be manually detonated by over-capping on the maximum amount of Geo Constructs.

 **Evidence:**
 Evidence 1: [Imgur](https://imgur.com/a/mACZf89)